shahinam2/AWS-DevOps-Projects/01_Random_Carousel_Static_Website/README.md

 - Downloads the HTML from GitHub into /var/www/html.
 - Opens ports 22 (SSH) and 80 (HTTP) via a security group.
 - Outputs the public URL of the instance.
->🔐 Note: SSH and HTTP access are open to the world (0.0.0.0/0).
+>🔐 Note: SSH access is open to the world (0.0.0.0/0).
 Restrict in production.

 How it looks:
 <img src="./readme-files/screenshot.png" width="500" height="auto" />